vighneshrasal/Patient-Monitoring-Using-Geofencing/README.md

 # Patient-Monitoring-Using-Geofencing
 A Device made using Arduino that will automatically send a SMS to registered phone no. When the device will leave the Virtual Vicinity to alarm the Administrator that the Patient has left the perimeter.
-It targets Dementia Paients who have or going to memory loss and are strugling to keep up with basic everyday tasks.
+It targets Dementia Patient who have or going to memory loss and are strugling to keep up with basic everyday tasks.

 Hardware Used:
 1. Arduino Nano